portworx/px-docs/upgrade.md

 ---
 layout: page
-title: "Upgrade"
+title: "Upgrade Portworx"
 keywords: upgrade
 sidebar: home_sidebar
 ---

 ## Upgrading Portworx

-Upgrading Portworx Enterprise on a node is done through the **'pxctl upgrade'** command as shown below.
+Upgrading Portworx Enterprise is performed as a rolling upgrade.
+On each node in the cluster , please execute **'pxctl upgrade'** command as shown below.

 ```
 [root@PX-SM2 ~]# pxctl upgrade px-enterprise